ShahIshrak/AeroFalcon/README.md

 - **Poisson's Ratio**: 0.15

 ---

+## Results and Visualization:
+- Additional figures (not in the published paper) are available here:

 - Figure 1: Summary and 3D wing visualization at 32 km/h
 - Figure 2: 3D visualization of the Unoptimized and Optimized Wing at 32 km/h